i-manager's Journal on School Educational Technology (JSCH)

 Abstract

-Professional competency and digital competency are two essential attributes for teachers in today’s educational landscape.
-The present study was carried out to examine the professional and digital competence of secondary school teachers with a focus on examining the influence of gender on these competencies in the context of Jammu and Kashmir, India.
-The research also examines the relationship between professional and digital competencies among secondary school teachers.
-The population of the present study comprised secondary school teachers of the educational zone Ganderbal, where there are 29 secondary schools registered with the Directorate of School Education, Kashmir, out of which 14 are government and 15 are private secondary schools.
-Six secondary schools were selected through stratified random sampling technique, with 10 teachers from each school ensuring suitable representation of both male and female teachers.
-Data was collected using the Professional Competency Scale (PCS, 2009) developed and standardized by Savan (2009) and Teachers’ Digital Competence Scale (TDCS, 2017) developed and standardized by Ramakrishna.
-Percentage statistics, mean, S.D.
-T-test and correlation analysis were employed to analyse the results and test the hypotheses.
-Findings revealed that male secondary school teachers exhibit high professional and digital competencies.
-A significant difference between male and female teachers was found on various dimensions of professional and digital competencies.
-In addition, the study identifies a significant positive correlation between professional competence and digital competence among the teachers.
-The present investigation is vital for the teachers adapt to the changing educational paradigms, ensuring they can effectively discharge their duties and prepare students for the demands of the modern workforce.
+This study examines the professional and digital competence of secondary school teachers, focusing on the influence of gender on these competencies in Jammu and Kashmir, India, and the relationship between them.
+The population comprised secondary school teachers from the Ganderbal educational zone, which includes 29 secondary schools (14 government, 15 private).
+Six schools were selected through stratified random sampling, with 10 teachers from each school ensuring gender representation.
+Data was collected using the Professional Competency Scale and the Teachers' Digital Competence Scale.
+Percentage statistics, mean, S.D., T-test, and correlation analysis were employed to analyze the results and test the hypotheses.
+Findings revealed that male secondary school teachers exhibit high professional and digital competencies, with significant differences between male and female teachers across various dimensions.
+The study also identifies a significant positive correlation between professional and digital competence among the teachers.
+It highlights the importance of teachers adapting to changing educational paradigms to effectively discharge their duties and prepare students for the demands of the modern workforce.

 Research Paper